avaframe/AvaFrame/docs/moduleOut1Peak.rst

 * avalanche directory
 * configuration settings of com1DFA
 * cfgFlags
+* optional: name of module that has been used to produce data to be plotted

 where cfgFlags is a configparser object that contains the global flags, whether a plot shall be saved and/or printed to screen